andrey-git/home-assistant-custom-ui/docs/activating.md

       custom_ui_state_card: custom-ui
 ```

-Note that yaml keys can't start with an asterix.
+Note that yaml keys can't start with an asterisk.
 Use quotes in that case:
 ```yaml
 customize_glob:
   "*.*":